TeensyAudio/Wavetable-Synthesis/README.md

 The purpose of this project is to provide a C++ library and accompanying Python utility scripts allowing realistic instrumentation audio to be synthesized on the Teensy 3.2/3.6 Arduino Digital Analog Converter (DAC).

-The project consists of three main components:
+The project consists of two main components:

 1. SoundFont Decoder
 2. Audio Synth Wavetable class

-3. Audio Alloc Wavetable class
+The project documentation can be found at: https://connorreilly.github.io/Wavetable-Synthesis/html/index.html.

-For documentation of the C++ class can be found at: https://connorreilly.github.io/Wavetable-Synthesis/html/index.html.
+The project's source is available on GitHub: https://github.com/ConnorReilly/Wavetable-Synthesis

 ## SoundFont Decoder